ictvoip/ictvoip-docs/docs/source/clientadmin/clientadmin.rst

   https://portal.les.net/cdr/11330_0000.txt

 |
-The external CDR text file from LesNet only update every 24hrs.
+The external CDR text file from LesNet only updates every 24hrs.
 Set your CRON for autobill accordingly.

 |
 Special Considerations: